akbhinge/A-Comparative-Study-on-Data-Mining-Tools/README.md

 - 4. R - useful resources provided to learn implementation in R
 - A number of useful resources provided to understand the concepts of data mining
 - Step by Step implementation of Classification and Clustering algorithms
+- Quiz to understand thorough working of data mining tools